 There are two types of stress ‘Eustress’ – good stress, the kind that motivates individuals to achieve goals, and ‘Distress’, the kind that is based on worry and anxiety.
 If a teacher is feeling distressed, recognising the signs (eg poor sleep) and putting stress-busters (eg exercise) in place is vital.

-The second way teachers can protect their personal wellbeing is through continuous professional development.
-Ongoing learning encourages everyone to seek fresh approaches to problems, and to adopt a healthy perspective towards new opportunities.
+The second way teachers can protect their personal wellbeing is through continuous professional development, an example of this is Promethean’s new Learn Promethean site for Australian teachers.
+Ongoing learning encourages everyone to seek fresh approaches to problems and to adopt a healthy perspective towards new opportunities.